-Emergency Solutions Grant (ESG) Reference 24 CFR 91.320(k)(3)
+Emergency Solutions Grant (ESG) Reference 91.320(k)(3)

-1. Include written standards for providing ESG assistance (may include as attachment)

-ESG Written Standards are attached to this plan.

-2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.
+- 1. Include written standards for providing ESG assistance (may include as attachment) - ESG Written Standards are attached to this plan. - 2.
+If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

-The Kentucky Balance of State CoC is in the process of fully implementing its coordinated entry system (CES) that is in accordance with the minimum requirements.
+The Kentucky Balance of State CoC has fully implemented its coordinated entry system (CES) in accordance with the minimum requirements.
 The CoC began implementation of its CES in July 2015, with the establishment of a pilot project in a 16-county area of the 118 county BoS.
-With the lessons learned from that pilot, coordinated entry is being implemented across the entire geographic area.
+With the lessons learned from that pilot, coordinated entry has been implemented across the entire geographic area.
 The BoS CoC has adopted a set of policies and procedures that will guide implementation to ensure consistency.
 The CoC has elected to utilize the VI-SPDAT as its common assessment tool.
 All ESG and CoC funded agencies are required to utilize the VI-SPDAT and to work with other housing and service providers in their local prioritization areas to enroll participants in permanent housing based on the participant's level of need.
 The KY BoS CoC was awarded a CoC Supportive Services Only (SSO) grant to support coordinated entry.
-KHC will subgrant these funds to partners across the state to support local implementation efforts.
+KHC has subgranted these funds to partners across the state to support local implementation efforts.
 The KY BoS CoC Advisory Board has established a coordinated entry committee, which is charged with overseeing the implementation of coordinated entry.
 The committee has worked closely with the Kentucky Coalition Against Domestic Violence to develop a process for victims of domestic violence to have access to the coordinated entry system without compromising potential privacy concerns.